 Yes — the Paris Museum Pass covers full entry to the Panthéon, saving you €13 per person.
 No reservation is required — walk in during opening hours daily.

-The pass covers the nave with Foucault’s Pendulum, all 80 tombs in the crypt, and the dome panorama (April–October, timed group slots).
+The pass covers the complete visit — the nave with Foucault’s Pendulum and all 80 tombs in the crypt.
 No element of the visit costs extra on top of the pass.

 What to See — Collection Highlights